ritikbanger/django-student-attendance-system/README.md

 ## Copyrights

-Coded by @ritikBanger, @mohitTaimini, and @ronitKhowal
+Coded by @ritikBanger, @mohitTaimni, and @ronitKhowal

 Developed for Poornima Group, Jaipur